bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 title: Fixlet Inspectors
 ---

-These Inspectors return information about Fixlets messages.
+These Inspectors return information about Fixlet messages.

 ---

 ## BES Fixlet Field

 In addition to the Relevance and Action fields, Fixlet messages and Tasks can contain various additional fields.
-If the content is developed in BDE, these fields may be specified by the Fixlet templates you use.
+If the content is developed in BDE, these fields might be specified by the Fixlet templates you use.
-Depending on the site or the template, fields may have different interpretations.
+Depending on the site or the template, fields might have different interpretations.
 Field names and their meanings are variable and context-specific.

-Click [here](/relevance/reference/bes-fixlet-field.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet-field.html) to access the page describing these inspectors.

 ---